-We wrote to all our customers who were on our Standard tariff to let them know about the price change.
-So if you’ve switched to a fixed price tariff with us, please ignore the letter as the price change won't affect you.
+If we increase our prices, we write to all of our Standard tariff customers to let them know.
+So if you’ve switched to a fixed-price tariff with us, please ignore the letter as the price change won't affect you.

 My home is all electric – what help can you offer me?